-A fellowship provides financial support to defray the cost of tuition and a stipend for living expenses.
+A fellowship provides financial support to defray the cost of tuition and/or a stipend for living expenses.
 A tuition scholarship (TS) covers all or part of a student's tuition charges.
 TS funding cannot be applied toward other charges.
 Most degree programs provide financial support for teaching assistants (TAs) who help with instruction, and research assistants (RAs) who work on funded research projects.
 Graduate assistants (GAs) receive partial support in the form of a stipend with no tuition support.

 Although an outstanding international student may receive some award from the university, most students must provide independent finances for their first year of graduate study.
 International students are required to carry at least nine credit hours per semester in order to maintain their F-1 student visa status.

-Please note: the total of tuition scholarships, FWS, and loan eligibility cannot exceed a student's Cost of Attendance for the academic year.
+Please note: the total of tuition scholarships, FWS, and loan eligibility cannot exceed a student's cost of attendance for the academic year.
 Previously awarded loans may be adjusted after a tuition scholarship notification.

 4.2 Graduate Teaching and Research Assistants